Bond ETFs in focus

 The big bond world

 When it comes to the bond market, you have a lot of choices.
-It can be a daunting task to assemble and maintain an appropriately diversified portfolio of individual bonds, given the size and diversity of the more than $130 trillion bond universe.1
+It can be a daunting task to assemble and maintain an appropriately diversified portfolio of individual bonds, given the size and diversity of the well over $100 trillion bond universe.1

 Buying bonds in the past was more complicated, as the bond market used to be more opaque and fragmented.
 Today, with visibility into recent trades, depth of available inventory, and access to most of the available secondary market offerings, you are able to get a better snapshot of a bond’s value and its liquidity than ever before.